Santa Maria Valley Business, Community Leaders to Be Principals for a Day

 This program is made possible through the generosity of the Chamber of Commerce, many local businesses, nonprofit agencies and caring individuals who want to support students in their success at school.

-— Dave Bemis is the communications director for the Santa Barbara County Education Office.
+— Wendy Shelton is the director of communications for the Santa Barbara County Education Office.